 In June 2009, new guidance was issued which requires an enterprise to determine whether its variable interest or interests give it a controlling financial interest in a variable interest entity.
 The primary beneficiary of a variable interest entity is the enterprise that has both (1) the power to direct the activities of a variable interest entity that most significantly impacts the entity's economic performance and (2) the obligation to absorb losses of the entity that could potentially be significant to the variable interest entity or the right to receive benefits from the entity that could potentially be significant to the variable interest entity.
-The guidance also now requires ongoing reassessments of whether an enterprise is the primary beneficiary of a variable interest entity.
+The guidance will require ongoing reassessments of whether an enterprise is the primary beneficiary of a variable interest entity.
 The guidance is effective at the start of a company's first fiscal year beginning after November 15, 2009 (November 1, 2010 for the Company).
-We are evaluating the impact that the adoption of this new guidance will have on our consolidated financial position, cash flows and results of operations.
+We do not expect the adoption of this new guidance to have a material impact on our consolidated financial position, cash flows or results of operations.